+Measurement Assumptions:

-Guarantee: Measurement Assumptions: GMDBs A return of purchase payment upon death even if the account value is reduced to zero.
-Present value of expected death benefits in excess of the projected account balance recognizing the excess ratably over the accumulation period based on the present value of total expected assessments.
-An enhanced death benefit may be available for an additional fee.
-Assumptions are consistent with those used for amortizing DAC, and are thus subject to the same variability and risk.
-Investment performance and volatility assumptions are consistent with the historical experience of the appropriate underlying equity index, such as the S&P 500 Index.
-Benefit assumptions are based on the average benefits payable over a range of scenarios.
-GMIBs After a specified period of time determined at the time of issuance of the variable annuity contract, a minimum accumulation of purchase payments, even if the account value is reduced to zero, that can be annuitized to receive a monthly income stream that is not less than a specified amount.
-Present value of expected income benefits in excess of the projected account balance at any future date of annuitization and recognizing the excess ratably over the accumulation period based on present value of total expected assessments.
-Certain contracts also provide for a guaranteed lump sum return of purchase premium in lieu of the annuitization benefit.
-Assumptions are consistent with those used for estimating GMDB liabilities.
-Calculation incorporates an assumption for the percentage of the potential annuitizations that may be elected by the contract holder.
-GMWBs A return of purchase payment via partial withdrawals, even if the account value is reduced to zero, provided that cumulative withdrawals in a contract year do not exceed a certain limit.
-Expected value of the life contingent payments and expected assessments using assumptions consistent with those used for estimating the GMDB liabilities.
-Certain contracts include guaranteed withdrawals that are life contingent.
+- Present value of expected death benefits in excess of the projected account balance recognizing the excess ratably over the accumulation period based on the present value of total expected assessments. - Assumptions are consistent with those used for amortizing DAC, and are thus subject to the same variability and risk. - Investment performance and volatility assumptions are consistent with the historical experience of the appropriate underlying equity index, such as the S&P 500 Index. - Benefit assumptions are based on the average benefits payable over a range of scenarios. - Present value of expected income benefits in excess of the projected account balance at any future date of annuitization and recognizing the excess ratably over the accumulation period based on present value of total expected assessments. - Assumptions are consistent with those used for estimating GMDB liabilities. - Calculation incorporates an assumption for the percentage of the potential annuitizations that may be elected by the contract holder. - Expected value of the life contingent payments and expected assessments using assumptions consistent with those used for estimating the GMDB liabilities.